 The Vioxx class action settlement for Canada is being implemented.
-Filing claims opened April 20, 2013 and closed august 19, 2013.
+Filing claims opened April 20, 2013, and closed August 19, 2013.
 Claims are still being assessed by the claims administrator as of April 2015.
 This post details how the settlement process proceeded.
-For up to date information on the status of claim now please read our newer post on the topic.
+For up-to-date information on the status of the claim now please read our newer post on the topic.

 The courts of all provinces approved the Vioxx settlement for enforcement and notice was published that we would be able to submit claims to the claims administrator from Saturday, April 20 to Monday, August 19, 2013.
 Notice was published in major newspapers across Canada on Saturday, April 20th.
 This followed the main settlement approvals which took place in 2012.
 Details are as follows:

 The courts were asked to either accept or reject the negotiated agreement and also approve the fees and expenses to be paid from the settlement to the consortium of law firms across Canada who were involved in the class action proceedings.
-There was no jurisdiction to change the terms of settlement.
-In a decision released September 18, 2012 Madam Justice Leitch of Ontario’s Superior Court of Justice approved the settlement and approved the fees, taxes and disbursements of the class action lawyers.
+There was no jurisdiction to change the terms of a settlement.
+In a decision released September 18, 2012, Madam Justice Leitch of Ontario’s Superior Court of Justice approved the settlement and approved the fees, taxes, and disbursements of the class-action lawyers.
 A similar approval decision was issued by Justice Marcotte of the Quebec Superior Court on October 4, 2012.
-Justice Currie of the Saskatchewan Court of the Queens Bench also gave approval but without issuing reasons on July 25, 2012.
+Justice Currie of the Saskatchewan Court of the Queen’s Bench also gave approval but without issuing reasons on July 25, 2012.

 The settlement as approved provides for the following payments to be made by the drug manufacturer Merck: